CHTC/Articles/2025-12-03-european-condor-week-2025.md

     path: "https://raw.githubusercontent.com/CHTC/Articles/main/images/european-condor-2025/image4.png"
     alt: Group photo of workshop attendees

 excerpt: Showcasing both technical advances and real-world applications of HTCondor, the 2025 HTCondor European Workshop was held at the Institute of Physics of the Czech Academy of Sciences (FZU) in Prague from September 16-19.
-HTCondor is a software suite developed by The Center for High Throughput Computing (CHTC) at the University of Wisconsin- Madison to utilize the power of a network of clustered computers, splitting tasks into simultaneously running self-contained tasks, which then provides results that could have taken months or even years to complete using a singular system
 ---

-*Showcasing both technical advances and real-world applications of HTCondor, the [2025 HTCondor European Workshop](https://indico.cern.ch/event/1459943/page/38612-workshop-chairs-and-organising-committee) was held at the [Institute of Physics of the Czech Academy of Sciences](https://www.fzu.cz/en/home) (FZU) in Prague from September 16-19.
-HTCondor is a software suite developed by [The Center for High Throughput Computing](https://chtc.cs.wisc.edu/) (CHTC) at the University of Wisconsin- Madison to utilize the power of a network of clustered computers, splitting tasks into simultaneously running self-contained tasks, which then provides results that could have taken months or even years to complete using a singular system.*
+*Showcasing both technical advances and real-world applications of HTCondor, the [2025 HTCondor European Workshop](https://indico.cern.ch/event/1459943/page/38612-workshop-chairs-and-organising-committee) was held at the [Institute of Physics of the Czech Academy of Sciences](https://www.fzu.cz/en/home) (FZU) in Prague from September 16-19.*

 <div class="row justify-content-center">
 <div class="col-12 col-md-6">